soundpress/RulesOfNYC/docs/c26/index.rst

 a.
 "Affordable housing development" means a development that will be built by a developer on a qualifying brownfield property where at least twenty percent of the housing units are affordable to families that earn no more than eighty percent of the average median income of an area, as determined by the United States department of housing and urban development, and that has been issued a letter of interest from a federal, state, or local housing subsidy program.

 b.
-"Brownfield opportunity area" means an area in the city of New York with a concentration of brownfields for which the New York state department of state has awarded a brownfield opportunity area grant to a recipient pursuant to general municipal law section 970-r or that has otherwise been identified by the Office as a place-based community brownfield planning area.
+"Brownfield opportunity area" means an area in the city of New York with a concentration of brownfields for which the New York state department of state has awarded a brownfield opportunity area grant to a recipient pursuant to general municipal law § 970-r or that has otherwise been identified by the Office as a place-based community brownfield planning area.

 c.
-"Community based organization" means a community based organization as defined in section 970-r(1)(c) of the general municipal law.
+"Community based organization" means a community based organization as defined in § 970-r(1)(c) of the general municipal law.

 d.
 "Community facility development" means a development that will be built by a developer on a qualifying brownfield property where the development provides specific benefits to the local community, including, but not limited to, a community facility use pursuant to the zoning resolution.

 e.
 "Designated Coastal Flood Zone" means coastal flood zones designated by the Federal Emergency Management Agency (FEMA) or other coastal flood zones designated or recognized by the City.

 f.
-"E-designation hazardous material site" means a property that has been designated with an (E) on a zoning map, pursuant to section 11-15 of the zoning resolution, because of potential hazardous material contamination.
+"E-designation hazardous material site" means a property that has been designated with an (E) on a zoning map, pursuant to § 11-15 of the zoning resolution, because of potential hazardous material contamination.

 g.
 "Grant administration contractor" means an entity under contract with the New York city economic development corporation, the department of environmental protection or the Office for administration of the New York city brownfield incentive grant program.
 The grant administration contractor shall provide oversight of the grant process, including, but not limited to, review of grant applications including evaluation of eligibility for grants; review of statements of work; establishment and maintenance of a list of qualified vendors; communication with grantees and qualified vendors; and performance of quality control of work products.